viplix3/lidar-gound-plane-filtering/README.md

   std_ratio: 3.4  # small: would remove too much, large: would fail to capture outliers
 ```

-Tuning the statistical outlier removal parameters was a bit tricky as choosing a smaller value for `nb_neighbors` would result in too many points being removed, while choosing a larger value would result in too many noise points being retained.
+Tuning the statistical outlier removal parameters was a bit tricky as choosing a smaller value for `nb_neighbors` resulted in too many points being removed, while choosing a larger value resulted in too many noise points being retained.
 Therefore, radius outlier filtering was used on top of statistical outlier filter to remove the noise points with following parameters:

 ```yaml